moorepants/dissertation/eom.rst

    (\bar{F}_r)_X= ^N\bar{V}^{X_o}_r\cdot\bar{R}^{X_o} + ^N\bar{\omega}^X_r\cdot\bar{T}^X

 where :math:`^N\bar{V}_r^{X_o}` is the partial velocity of the mass center with respect to the generalized speed :math:`u_r`, :math:`\bar{R}^{c_o}` is the resultant forces on the mass center (excluding non-contributing forces), :math:`^N\bar{\omega}_r^C` is the partial angular velocity of the body with respect to :math:`u_r`, and :math:`\bar{T}^C` is the resultant torques on the body.
-The partial velocities can be found systematically as usual [Kane1985]_ and the forces and torques are as follows.
-We assume that the only force acting on the system is the gravitational force,
+The partial velocities are simply partial derivatie of the velocities in question with respect to the generalized speeds and can be found systematically as usual [Kane1985]_.
+The forces and torques follow are as follows.
+We assume that the only force acting on the system is the gravitational force, :math:`g`.
-:math:`g`.
 Thus:

 .. math::